“Ending the War Against Women” By Papandreou A. George and Ouafa Hajji – Copyright: Project Syndicate, 2013

 In March, government and civil-society leaders will gather in New York for a meeting of the UN Commission on the Status of Women to agree on a plan to eliminate violence against women.
 Global leaders should take this opportunity to pledge to adopt the policies and devote the resources needed to end pervasive violations of women’s human rights.

 But, without the political will to enact legislation and enforce it effectively, promises are meaningless.
-Although 187 countries have signed the 1979 United Nations Convention on the Elimination of All Forms of Violence Against Women, statistics show little progress.
+Although 187 countries have signed the 1979, statistics show little progress.

 Consider Afghanistan, which ratified the convention in 2009.
 A 2012 Action Aid survey found that violence against women has never been more prevalent, with 87% of women suffering domestic abuse.
 In the same year, President Hamid Karzai’s government upheld a husband’s legal right to beat his wife.
 If an Afghan man murders his wife, he can expect to pay a fine.